MFlisar/github-docs/docs/libraries/lumberjack.md

 ## :material-view-module: Modules and Extensions

 Depending on your preferences you must decide yourself if you want to use the timber modules or the non timber modules.
 My suggestion is to prefer the non timber modules as those will save some space and will allow you to even log in a more flexible way.
-Despite that, all extensions work with any implementation (timer or non timber one)
+Despite that, all extensions work with any implementation (timber or non timber one)

 ### 1) Extension Feedback